coderefinery/manuals/helper-intro.md

 ## Exercise leader onboarding

 We usually offer two one-hour timeslots in the week before the workshop (check the schedule!) for exercise leader onboarding.
 You are expected to join one of these times.
 During this time, we will talk about the role of the exercise leader during the workshop and answer any open questions you may have.
-We will mainly go through the material below.
+We will also go through the material below.

 ## Material for exercise leaders